borjaayerdi/AdaHERF/README.md

 Starting with Python
 ====================

-We are going to convert Hybrid Extreme Rotation Forest code from Matlab to Python.
+We are going to convert Adaptative Hybrid Extreme Rotation Forest (AdaHERF) code from Matlab to Python.

 References
 ----------